Parallels/packer-examples/kali-linux/variables.md

 # Variables Guide

-This guide provides detailed explanations of the variables that can be set in the `variables.pkrvars.hcl` file for the ParrotOS Virtual Machine Builder.
+This guide provides detailed explanations of the variables that can be set in the `variables.pkrvars.hcl` file for the Kali Linux Virtual Machine Builder.

 ## User Variables